FuseByExample/camel-fabric-reverse-proxy/Readme.md

     mvn fabric8:deploy -Dfabric8.jolokiaUrl=http://fuse-xpaas.xpaas.com/jolokia

-This should build the jar, build the profile, upload both to the fabric, and from there you can deploy it to a container.
+This should build the jar, build the profile, upload both to the fabric, and from there you can deploy it to a container by executing the following command at the fuse console:

+     JBossFuse:karaf@root> container-add-profile root com.redhat.httpgateway-http-gateway-proxy

 The routing is limited, although the pieces are in place to expand on it.